 Left and Leaving

 I first was introduced to The Weakerthans through One Way Magazine, a freebie I used to pick up in Los Angeles.
 Each issue contained a CD sampler of music both familiar and unknown, as was “Our Retired Explorer (Dines with Michel Foucault in Paris, 1961)” from The Weakerthans’ 2003 album Reconstruction Site.
-I bought that CD and and later its predecessors, Fallow and Left and Leaving.
+I bought that CD and later its predecessors, Fallow and Left and Leaving.
 The latter album’s “Pamphleteer” devastated me, and later when I was drafting my (still) work-in-progress about three early commie-pinko gay organizers, “the feeble strength of one” seemed to be a natural as my working title: these three fellows had experienced comradeship between themselves as well as at least one consequential relationship with another man, but ended their days alone.
 I’ve posted excerpts from my manuscript using the tag DH ms.

 For in-depth writing on “Pamphleteer” see an essay by cultural blogger Ashok Karra (The Passion of Politics: “Pamphleteer,” The Weakerthans) and a blog on reflections from The Weakerthans’ music (A New Name For Everything) by emmaajean, a London-based educator from Canada.